Shannon works 1-on-1 with Vancouver Island clients

 in their existing environments to assist with:

-• improved relaxation for horse & human;
+• improved relaxation for both horse and human;

 • achieving more balanced, straighter and freer movement;